MRU-F22-CS1/instructions/readme.md

  4. `git push`.

  If you still aren't seeing your changes on GitHub, make sure that you don't accidentally have multiple copies of your repo on your local computer.
 It's easy to accidentally edit one copy while git bash is open in another.

+ And if you **still** still aren't seeing your changes, get in touch with an IA or your instructor.

 ### git commit opened a weird looking window
 If you forget the `-m` flag and just execute the command `git commit`, git will launch a text editor.
 By default, this is a command-line editor called [vim](https://www.vim.org/).
 Command line editors are really useful and worth learning, but if you want to go back to where you were, do the following: